Do any of these challenges sound familiar?

 For three decades I have helped nonprofits overcome challenges, grow, and thrive.
 I have worked with a wide variety of organizations.
 From all-volunteer startups to well-established, multi-million-dollar nonprofits, I have helped social service, arts, environmental, education, healthcare, and sports organizations create fundraising goals, meet and exceed them!

 Aspiring to teach high school history, I earned a Masters in Teaching in the late ’80s.
 Like many in the field, I accidentally became a fundraiser.
-After several development director positions with my last one being for seven years, I started Philanthropy Studio in 2012.
+After several development director positions, my last one lasting seven years, I started Philanthropy Studio in 2012.
 Philanthropy Studio combines my love of teaching and my passion for fundraising.

-I am a member of Willamette Valley Development Officers, Association of Fundraising Professionals, Nonprofit Association of Oregon and the Women's Center for Leadership.
-Since 2013, I have been teaching in the WVDO Fundraising Certificate Program.
-I am a guest presenter for the Nonprofit Institue at the University of San Diego and the Oregon Food Bank.
+I am a member of Willamette Valley Development Officers and the Association of Fundraising Professionals.
+I was a founding instructor for the Willamtte Valley Development Officers Certificate in Nonprofit Fundraising and taught in the program for 8 years.
+I now volunteer as a coordinator for the program.
+I am often a guest presenter for the Nonprofit Institue at the University of San Diego and other organziations.

 Sally Dadmun Bixby